 Plant the bulbs in fresh potting soil in a sterile pot.
 Use a fungicide to treat the plant if the disease persists.

 Amaryllis looks stunning as a cut flower.
 However, you have to take good care of them once cut.

 - Using a sharp knife, cut the flower at a 45-degree angle.
 Put the stalk upside down and fill the hollow stems with water.
 Seal the opening with cotton.

-- Get a clean vase, fill it up with water, and put the flowers.
-You can also add cut-flower food.
+- Get a clean vase, fill it with water, and place the flowers.
+You can also add cut-flower food in it.

 - With proper care, the flowers will last for 7-10 days.